wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 There is a limit to how big your arrays can be.
 They are very, very, very large.

-There are some additional datatypes in the language for having big, big arrays, and you will most likely only run into those when you're dealing with 3D graphics and you have to work at a per pixel level.
+There are some additional data types in the language for having big, big arrays, and you will most likely only run into those when you're dealing with 3D graphics and you have to work at a per pixel level.

 Let's refresh the page, open the console and try with a smaller number as shown below.